opulo-inc/ohai/docs/v2-v3_spare_parts/vac-and-valve-set-v3/index.md

+---
+hide:
+  - navigation
+---
+# LumenPnP v2/v3 Vacuum Pump and Valve Set

 ## Purpose

-The purpose of this work instruction is to document the assembly process for the LumenPnP v3 Vacuum Pump and Valve Set [`SKU-0004-00`]
+The purpose of this work instruction is to document the assembly process for the LumenPnP v2/v3 Vacuum Pump and Valve Set [`SKU-0004-00`]

 ## Instructions